godfreyowidi/simple-ecomm-demo/README.md

 # E-Commerce Demo Boilerplate

+You can test the api on this link [http://159.223.243.203/](http://159.223.243.203/) on graphql playground or [http://159.223.243.203/public-query](http://159.223.243.203/public-query) on postman using these [queries and mutations](https://gist.github.com/godfreyowidi/8b5f9e82014da7097662224b7bc14c91).
+Start by listing categories then checking products under each category then you can create products and make an order.
+You will clearly see the SMS test logges if you go with the local minikube setup.
+Authentication and authorization is done by Auth0.

 Check out a detailed [medium article](https://godfreyowidi.medium.com/golang-docker-graphql-pgx-kubernetes-digitalocean-in-a-partial-clean-architecture-1070548ba1cb) with explanation showing a step-by-step setup of the project and more.
 Its a WIP 🙏

 This is a ready-to-use boilerplate project made with Go.
 It follows a clean and organized code structure (called clean architecture) and is good for learning or starting real applications.